If your knowledge base has subscriptions enabled, readers can subscribe to categories to receive email notifications when:

 Does a reader need to be logged in to subscribe?

 By default, subscriptions are only enabled for logged-in readers.
 If you have a mixture of public content and restricted content that readers must log in to access, only logged-in readers will see the subscribe button.
 They'll see that option for all categories of content--public and restricted alike.

 If you have a public knowledge base, or a mixture of public and restricted content and you want public readers to be able to subscribe to public categories, you can opt to enable public subscriptions.
 This will enable the Subscribe button for anyone who visits your knowledge base--logged in or not.
-You'll need to configure reCAPTCHA for these public subscriptions.
+If you want to use public subscriptions and you're using your own private domain (such as help.my-amazing-company.com rather than my-amazing-kb.knowledgeowl.com), you'll need to configure reCAPTCHA for these public subscriptions.